jackfranklin/javascriptplayground.com/_posts/2014-07-09-testing-express-routes.md

 If you take just one thing away from this post, isolate your code from your framework as much as possible.
 Yes, it means a little more work to wire things up, but the speed gains from doing so really pay off, particularly as your app grows.

+PS - recently I've created a JSPlayground Twitter account, so if you'd like to be aware when new posts get released, the best way to do so is to [follow the site on Twitter](http://twitter.com/jsplayground_).